weichseltree/quantumflow/README.md

 ## Clean Notebooks

 In order to keep notebooks in this project small and clean, there is a script to remove output data from the .ipynb files.
-Add this filter by running the following command inside the repository:
+Add this filter by running the following commands inside the repository:

 ```
 git config filter.clean_notebook.clean $PWD/clean_notebook.py